29k Asset Management

 UK residential property’s 5% peak-to-trough dip is a stress-test result most portfolios would be glad to have.

-During the 2022 inflation shock, UK residential property softened but the correction was shallow.
-The asset continued generating rental income throughout.
-When the Bank of England raised rates aggressively, the peak-to-trough drawdown was approximately 5%, with an 18-month recovery.
+When the Bank of England raised rates aggressively in 2022, UK residential property saw a peak-to-trough drawdown of approximately 5%, with an 18-month recovery and rental income continuing throughout.
 A concentrated Indian equity portfolio experienced no such insulation through the same period.

-Sources: Nationwide · Bank of England · BSE Sensex data · 99acres
+Sources: Nationwide · Bank of England · Halifax · BSE Sensex data · 99acres

 Why the UK, and not other markets